 Here’s a list of some top things to experience in Bolivia:

 Stroll the Salar de Uyuni Salt Flats: This area used to be a prehistoric lake that went dry, leaving behind a desert-like landscape of bright-white salt.
 Now, it’s the world’s largest salt flat.
 A trip here will make you feel like you’ve blasted off into another world.
+Here’s a great guide that explains how & when to experience the Salar de Uyuni Salt flats.

 Spend some time in La Paz: La Paz is the highest altitude capital city in the world.
 There are a lot of unique things to see here; such as the Witches’ Market of La Paz which sells quirky things like rodent poison.